chilah/My-learing-track/README.md

 # 📅 My learning track
 Since 5 February 2019

+# 21-22 February 2019
+- building project from Frontend challenge Fylo landing page with dark theme
+- got an email from chingu to prepare for voyage 8 project

 # 18 February 2019
 learning JS30 by wesbos.
 Css variable
 - use `data-` to define a custom data on element